jimmyaldape/dockerizer/_templates/_README.md

 ### To Start Developing

-To start developing on your machine perform the following steps
+To start developing on your machine, double check `.env` variables in both root and src folders and start the containers

-First spin up docker and ssh into vm
+#### Available Commands
 ```
 // Start docker containers
 $ npm run on